Adroiti/docs-for-code-review-tools/tfsec/azure-container-configured-network-policy.md

-Pattern: Ensure AKS cluster has Network Policy configured
+Pattern: Unconfigured network policy for AKS

 Issue: -

 ## Description

-The Kubernetes object type NetworkPolicy should be defined to have opportunity allow or block traffic to pods, as in a Kubernetes cluster configured with default settings, all pods can discover and communicate with each other without any restrictions.
+The Kubernetes object type `NetworkPolicy` should be defined to have opportunity allow or block traffic to pods, as in a Kubernetes cluster configured with default settings, all pods can discover and communicate with each other without any restrictions.

 **Resolution**: Configure a network policy.